rafafigueredoviana/RISCV_MCU_CYCLONEV/README.md

 # Folder strucure:

 * Doc - Relevant documentation and recomended sources for project design;
-* Project - Main project folder - it will contain the Quartus II 18.1 project files
+* Project - Main project folder - it will contain the Quartus II 18.1 and Eclipse project files
 * RTL - Hardware description source files - it will include all IPs and self-made designs used in the project
 * Tesbench - Main testbenches files and definitions